How Do I Use Instagram Filters?

 Lookalike Filter

 To use this filter, you can either type the influencer’s @handle directly into the field or copy and paste their URL from Instagram.
-Can’t find who you’re looking for in our database?
-We give you the possibility to create influencers as well.
+Then, adjust your other filters accordingly to find creators with similar content, but a smaller following or different location.

 Caution: Make sure you copy and paste the URL from the influencer's profile, and not from a post.